Vrapčići, Mostar: Economy

 The business zone "Gajevi" is located along the M-17 road in Vrapčići, with a lot of industrial, retail and agricultural companies.
-Outside the business zone there is also a considerable number of enterprises, mainly from the retail sector (especially furnishment).
+Outside the business zone there is also a considerable number of enterprises, mainly from the retail sector (especially furniture).

 A great part of the population works in agriculture, benefiting from the fertile and flat land in Vrapčići.

-The communal waste deposite site Uborak also has its headquarters here, but its further destiny is uncertain among concerns from local NGOs and the abolishment of its environmental permit (status: 27 December 2022).
+The communal waste deposit site Uborak also has its headquarters here, but its further destiny is uncertain amid concerns from local NGOs and the abolishment of its environmental permit (status: 27 December 2022).

 Infrastructure

 Transport infrastructure and public transport

 The M-17 road, which connects Sarajevo with Mostar and the Neretva valley, goes right through the northern Mostar suburb.

 The railway Sarajevo-Ploče goes along the west bank of the Neretva in this very part of its course, so the nearest train station is in the nearby Raštani.
-The Mostar central station is about five cilometres away.
-From there, express trains towards Sarajevo (e.g. the northern part of the country) and Čapljina depart, as well as long-distance busses towards all other major Bosnian cities and abroad.
+The Mostar central station is about five kilometers away.
+From there, express trains towards Sarajevo (e.g. the northern part of the country) and Čapljina depart, as well as long-distance buses towards all other major Bosnian cities and abroad.

 Mostarbus, the local bus company, maintains several bus routes (lines 16, 20, 21, 22 and 23, as of December 2022) that connect Vrapčići with all parts of downtown, as well as the northern and southern suburbs.

 Public facilities

 In Vrapčići, there is one elementary school, a post office and an outpatient clinic of the Mostar Old Town Health Center (bos.
 Dom zdravlja "Stari Grad" Mostar).

 There are also two cemeteries located there.
-The Sutina city cemetery, on the south entrance to Vrapčići, and the orthodox cemetery Kraljevine.
+The Sutina city cemetery, on the south entrance to Vrapčići, and the Orthodox cemetery Kraljevine.